taoteh1221/Open_Crypto_Tracker/README.txt

 -Support for over 40 exchanges, and over 80 market pairings (country fiat currency or secondary crypto).

--Secure HTTPS (SSL) and Username / password protection in the portfolio interface for privacy / security.
+-Secure HTTPS (SSL) and username / password protection in the portfolio interface for privacy and security.

 -Admin interface, to allow easily viewing / changing the app configuration (alerts / charts / markets / API / backups / logs / etc).